Now, for something completely different.

 There is a homebrew version on UNROM, mapper 30, UNROM 256, which is much larger than any commercial game.
 NESmaker uses it.
 This might be useful for C programming.

-Mojon twins made at least 1 game in C with standard UNROM…
+Mojon Twins made at least 1 game in C with standard UNROM… you might be able to find example code somewhere on their repository.

 For any mapper, you COULD specify that it has RAM at $6000-7fff, in the header. byte 10, bit 4.
 If you just start writing (reading) to this area, most emulators will assume a PRG RAM chip exists.
 But, if you want it battery backed (save RAM), you need to indicate it in the header, byte 6, bit 1.